WowDevTools/libwarcraft/README.md

 If you want to help out, I'll gladly accept pull requests and patches for the code, as well as further implementations of current or future file formats.
 If you have a project that uses the library and you want to share it with other people, send me a link and I'll add it to the project list below.

 ## Getting libwarcraft
 There are a number of ways you could use libwarcraft.
 For Windows users, the current method is, unfortunately, limited to downloading and compiling from source.
 You get the latest version, but it's a bit more of a hassle.
+In the future, the libwarcraft base library will be available through NuGet.

 Ubuntu (and Ubuntu derivations) can simply add this PPA to get the library, a development package, and a number of other helper packages as well as the software I develop using the library.
 This is my main place where I release software that sits under the libwarcraft umbrella.